tallguyjenks/DevLog/pages/venv.md

 Never commit your venv's to source control, put them in gitignore
 #+END_WARNING
 #### but what you would commit to source control is the _requirements.txt_ doc
-#### to create a venv with access to the system global packages for python from within a virtual environment run:
 #### `python3 -m venv venv --system-site-packages`
+##### Create a venv with access to the system global packages for python from within a virtual environment
 #### the difference is that now you copied your system packages to the venv but new installs will only go into the venv until you remove it
 #### to see packages that are only installed in the venv and not the system you can run:
 #### `pip list --local`